-The creation of a new stablecoin protocol started in 2020 as a collaboration between researchers and engineers who were then affiliated with Ergo, Emurgo and Input Output.
+By 2020, much had been learned from previous stablecoin designs, their strengths and weaknesses.
+Humbly leveraging these learnings, the creation of a new stablecoin protocol, with simplicity and transparency as key design goals, started in 2020 by a collaboration team comprising researchers and engineers who were then affiliated with Ergo, Emurgo and Input Output.
 Implementations for the Ergo and Cardano ecosystems were planned and they were provisionally named, respectively, AgeUSD and BelUSD after the Egyptian myth of the twin brothers Agenor and Belus.

-The Djed Alliance assisted COTI in its AMA about COTI's Djed in June 2022, participated in the Ergo Summit in August 2022 with a talk on how to improve Djed and SigmaUSD and co-organized a Hackathon with Ergo in September 2022.
+The Djed Alliance assisted COTI in its AMA about COTI's Djed in June 2022, was selected for the Milkomeda Accelerator program in July 2022, participated in the Ergo Summit in August 2022 with a talk on how to improve Djed and SigmaUSD and co-organized a Hackathon with Ergo in September 2022.

 In February 2023, after a long and thorough peer-review process, an academic paper about the minimal version of Djed, authored by Joachim Zahnentferner, Dmytro Kaidalov, Javier Díaz and Jean-Frédéric Etienne, was accepted at the IEEE International Conference on Blockchain and Cryptocurrency.

 In Q3 and Q4 of 2022, contributors from Bloxico and AOSSIE (together with dcSpark and VacuumLabs) refactored the Solidity implementation for Milkomeda-C1 to a new version of the protocol, taking into account lessons learned from Ergo's SigmaUSD's two years of success.
 This implementation is expected to pave the way for deployments on various EVM-compatible blockchains, including Milkomeda-C1.